talkable/talkable-docs/_sources/api_v2/intro.rst.txt

 The only “limit” that currently exists in Talkable is throttling.
-Our throttling mechanism is implemented in next way: we calculate number of resources each client consumes for all requests it made to Talkable (not only API, but all requests from all integrations like JS, SDK etc) and if a customer (site) consumes more than 30% of our overall resources at the moment (it is a variable number), we start to throttle requests from this customer by responding with **429 HTTP responce code**.
+Our throttling mechanism is implemented in next way: we calculate number of resources each client consumes for all requests it made to Talkable (not only API, but all requests from all integrations like JS, SDK etc) and if a customer (site) consumption of the resources increases unexpectedly, we start to throttle requests from this customer by responding with **429 HTTP responce code**.

 .. note::
     In a case when request was throttled and server responded with **429 HTTP responce code**,